TOP 3 MOST COMMON PROBLEMS TO SAME-SEX COUPLE SPONSORSHIP APPLICATIONS

 3. Lack of evidence of the relationship

 As previously mentioned, some countries persecute individuals on the grounds of same-sex relations.
-This make cause some couples to feel that they must keep their relationship private from friends and family members.
+This may cause some couples to feel that they must keep their relationship private from friends and family members.
 In the sponsorship application, couples must provide documentation, which may include reference letters from friends, family members, and coworkers.
 Other forms of documentation may include photographs of the couple at social events and gatherings with friends and family members.
 This documentation is meant to prove that the couple is in a legitimate relationship.
 Unfortunately, if the couple does not disclose their relationship to other people in their lives, this documentation is difficult to obtain.
-This in turn, makes the relationship difficult to prove.
+This, in turn, makes the relationship difficult to prove.